About

 Bio

-I’m a senior lecturer (assoc. prof. in Northern American system) at the University of Canterbury in the Computer Science and Software Engineering department (Aotearoa New Zealand).
+I’m an Associate Professor at the University of Canterbury in the Computer Science and Software Engineering department (Aotearoa New Zealand).
 I’m also a member and Industry Liaison officer for Software Innovation NZ, a network of academics in computer science and software engineering.

 I graduated with a Master Degree in Computer Science at the University of Namur (Belgium) in 2005.
-I spent a couple of years in the industry as a software developer, working for a consulting company.
+I spent a couple of years in the industry as a software developer, working for a Big 5 consulting company.
 I then worked as a teaching assistant, doing my PhD studies part-time and graduated in 2015.
 I spent three years as a post-doctoral researcher and assistant lecturer at the University of Namur working on an interdisciplinary project that lead to the WebDeb platform, an education tool for public debates and argumentation.
-I then have been appointed lecturer at the University of Canterbury in 2017.
-I serve as regular reviewer in international journals (e.g., Information Systems, Information and Software Technology, Computers in Industry) and international workshops and conferences (e.g., ECSA, ICSA).
+I finally moved to the University of Canterbury in October 2017.
+I serve as regular reviewer in international journals (e.g., Journal of Systems and Software, Computers in Industry, Empirical Software Engineering) and international workshops and conferences (e.g., ECSA, ICSA, XP, ICSME).

 Research

-My prior work focused on model transformations and how to trace requirements back into software architecture models for which a set of domain specific languages were implemented into the Eclipse EMF ecosystem.
+My prior work focused on model-driven software engineering and model transformations, where I developed a method and tool to trace requirements back into software architecture models.
+I developed a (now deprecated) tool in the Eclipse EMF ecosystem.

 Industry